Public Service Vermont (VT) Rank #16 of 50

 90th Percentile $93,728

 The largest employment areas for firefighters in Vermont include Burlington, Essex, South Burlington, and Colchester.
-Salaries in major metro areas may be higher due to increased demand and cost of living.
+Salaries vary by city based on local cost of living and demand.

 How to Become a Firefighter in Vermont